Psychological Healing

 Resistance to Authority

-When children aren’t taught the “language” of honest emotional encounter within their families, the children will tend to seek out “natural” ways—that is, physical, bodily ways—to derive attention and satisfaction from the world, such as through food, drugs, or sexuality.
-And so we have a world filled with addictions, eating disorders (anorexia, bulimia, and obesity), and perversions (lifestyles defiant of chastity, pornography, prostitution, piercings, and tattoos).
+When children aren’t taught the “language” of honest emotional encounter within their families, children tend to seek out “natural” ways—that is, physical, bodily ways—to derive attention and satisfaction from the world, such as through food, drugs, or sexuality.
+And so we have a world filled with addictions, eating disorders (anorexia, bulimia, and obesity), and perversions (immodesty, pornography, prostitution, piercings and tattoos, and, in general, lifestyles defiant of chastity).

 This unconscious resistance to authority more often than not leads to defiant behavior that focuses on immediate physical satisfaction and a need to “be in control” to ward off feelings of vulnerability and helplessness.
 This unconscious attitude not only disrupts social harmony, but it can also cause spiritual problems in regard to one’s religious faith.

 “We don’t care what you want—or what’s legal or moral.
 We want what we want, and we will get it, one way or another.”
-That’s their rallying cry, stemming from the motto of Satanism: Do what thou wilt.
+That’s the rallying cry of the disgruntled, stemming from the motto of Satanism: Do what thou wilt.

 Feminists make themselves “priests.”
 Activists clamor for homosexual “marriages.”
 Enthusiasts flock around unapproved “apparitions.”
 Liberals condone illegal immigration.[1]
 And on and on it goes in this world growing cold in faith.

 It’s a very sad thing.
-Family emotional wounds can leave children believing that God is cruel, that God is unfair, that God plays games with us, and that we have no other recourse than to take matters into our own hands to get what is right.
+Family emotional wounds can leave children believing that God is cruel, that God is unfair, that God plays games with us, and that they have no other recourse than to take matters into their own hands to get what they think is right.
 But God is not unfair.
 God is just: “You are righteous LORD, and just are your edicts” (Psalm 119:137).
 It’s families who have lost their grounding in faith that are cruel and unfair and have turned interpersonal relationships into game playing.

 I have often seen how persons struggling with inner emotional confusion try to hide this confusion by putting on a religious habit or by taking up excessive religious devotions.
 They use an outward show of religious practices as a sort of psychological defense to make themselves seem holy and to appear as if they were being obedient.
 And therein they miss the point about real holiness.
-Genuine Christianity requires a deep, humble commitment of the heart; it’s not some sort of “plug-and-play” module that you can conveniently connect to your existing—and confused—emotional life.
+Genuine Christianity requires a deep, humble commitment of the heart; it’s not like some sort of computer software application that you conveniently run on your existing—and confused—operating system.
+True Christianity is an entirely new “operating system” that completely replaces the old one.

-Individuals from dysfunctional families are often drawn to religious life—or quasi-religious life (i.e., secular religious orders)—because they think that obedience is easy.
-But, really, obedience for them is not an act of love, it’s an act of spite, a mere psychological defense.
+Some individuals from dysfunctional families are often drawn to religious life—or quasi-religious life (i.e., secular religious orders)—because they think that obedience is easy.
+But, really, obedience for them is not an act of love, it’s an act of spite, a mere psychological defense against their unconscious anger.
 “All right.
 So you’re going to treat me miserably?
 Well, I’ll show you!
 I’ll take everything you can dish out and I’ll take it without a murmur.
 So there!”
-But, Oh!
+But, oh!
 Just wait.
 Slowly the frustration builds, and then the anger erupts!
+It all goes to prove the point that you can’t carry your cross if you are carrying resentment.[2]
+In fact, the most common impediment to spiritual progress is this: the grudge that chains you to the past.

 Sooner or later, then, a person with a confused emotional life will go astray simply because his unconscious resistance to authority prevents him from clinging to the rock of true Faith.